ettoreciarcia/personal-website-hugo/content/posts/09-dns-in-kubernetes.md

 As mentioned before, the Zerocalcare pod can reach the Secco pod using the IP address of the Secco pod.

-But we don't trust it; let's verify if it really works.
+But we don't trust it.
+Let's verify if it really works.
 Let's try to reach the Secco pod with a simple ```ping``` command.

 ```bash